ga-wdi-exercises/checkpoint-00/readme.md

 What is the difference between a fork and a clone?

 ```
-a fork copies a version of someone elses remote repository to your repository on github.
-A clone copies that fork to a local repository on your computer
+a fork copies a version of someone else's remote repository to one you can edit separately yourself on github.
+A clone makes a copy of a remote repository to your computer.

 ```